apostrophecms/oembetter/README.md

 ## Changelog

+0.1.23: workaround for YouTube bug in which video pages contain `http:` recommendations for oembed URLs, but an `http:` request is rejected with a 403 error.
+Force `https:` for YouTube.

 0.1.22: fixed URL parsing bugs impacting use of preconfigured endpoints that already contain some query string parameters.

 0.1.21: Updated links and information in the README.